bahrus/fetch-for/README.md

 ## [Demo](https://jsfiddle.net/bahrus/ma0vtbnx/1/)

+fetch-for is a small-ish, bare-bones simple fetch web component.
+For fewer features, but a smaller foot print, consider using [https://github.com/k-fetch].
+What k-fetch lacks which this component adopts is form-like support.

-fetch-for is a small, bare-bones simple fetch web component.
-For more features (but larger footprint), see [xtal-fetch](https://www.npmjs.com/package/xtal-fetch). fetch-for provides no support for rendering while streaming.
-For such support, see alternatives, such as [be-written](https://github.com/bahrus/be-written).
+ For more features (but larger footprint), see [xtal-fetch](https://www.npmjs.com/package/xtal-fetch), that is in serious need for an update [TODO].

+fetch-for hopes to be "just the right amount" of size for many purposes.
+It *may* provide support for streaming HTML.
+If not, or for other scenarios where it might work better, see alternatives that focus on that scenario, such as [be-written](https://github.com/bahrus/be-written).

-fetch-for can act as a base web component for "web components as a service".  [be-fetching](https://github.com/bahrus/be-fetching) [TODO] actually does just that - it can dynamically create such a web component on the fly, declaratively, that extends this base class.
+Like *k-fetch*, *fetch-for* can act as a base web component for "web components as a service".  [be-fetching](https://github.com/bahrus/be-fetching) [TODO] actually does just that - it can dynamically create such a web component on the fly, declaratively, that extends this base class.

+## Example 1 -- Simple html to (stream?) html to the browser [TODO]

 Markup: